Diane Keaton

 Diane Keaton with Woody Allen

-Diane carefully hid her relationship with Warren Beatty, earning her the title of "most secretive star since Greta Garbo" in 1985.
+Diane kept her relationship with Warren Beatty under wraps, earning her the title of "most secretive star since Greta Garbo" in 1985.
 Their relationship ended shortly after the completion of the movie "Reds".
-It is believed that the problems in their relationship were due to not only the challenging filming process but also numerous financial disputes.
+The problems in their relationship reportedly stemmed from both the challenging filming process and numerous financial disputes.

 Diane Keaton and Warren Beatty